nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 * <`evidence_timestamp`> <`epoch-operator`> <`grace_period`> <`current_time`>

+The Verifier adds `grace_period` to `current_time` to obtain the epoch window then applies the operator to determine if the `evidence_timestamp` is within the window.

 ### Mask Expression {#sec-mask-expression}

 Reference Values expressed as an array of bits or bytes that uses a mask can indicate to a Verifier which